lucasmaragu/PitStopCast/README.md

 - **Episode Browsing**: Navigate through a list of available podcast episodes.
 - **Playback Controls**: Play, pause, and seek through podcast episodes with an intuitive interface.
-- **Dynamic Content**: Content updates dynamically to provide the latest episodes and information.

 ## Installation